-After having lunch and enjoying some free time we will drive in the afternoon to the Flaming Cliffs, a red sandstone escarpment stretching above the desert for 3 kilometers, where the first dinosaur eggs known to science were found by the Roy Chapman Andrews expedition in early 20th century.
-Since then, paleontological expeditions from many countries, including the U.S, Poland, Japan and Russia, have uncovered thousands of fossils of many species.
-Each year rain and wind reveal yet more fossils and every summer new discoveries are made.
-Weather permitting, we'll enjoy an al fresco dinner as the setting sun enflames the cliffs.
-Returning to our ger camp after dark we will watch in our jeep lights for species of jerboas, distinctive Asian desert rodents similar to New World kangaroo rats (Approx. 4 hours of driving total; Ger Camp; B, L, D) DAY 6 - SEPT 7.
-KHONGORYN ELS DUNES
+After lunch and leisure time, we'll drive to the Flaming Cliffs in the afternoon.
+This iconic red sandstone escarpment stretches for 3 kilometers above the desert.
+It's where the first dinosaur eggs were discovered by the Roy Chapman Andrews expedition in the early 20th century.
+Since then, international teams have found thousands of fossils from diverse species here.
+Since then, international teams have uncovered thousands of fossils from various species, with new discoveries made every summer.
+Weather permitting, we'll enjoy an al fresco dinner as the setting sun illuminates the cliffs.
+Returning to our ger camp after dark, we'll use jeep lights to spot species of jerboas, distinctive Asian desert rodents similar to New World kangaroo rats.

+DAY 6 - SEP 7.
+DRIVE TO KHONGORYN ELS DUNES